Google Compute Cloud

 • Leave the audience as the Default audience

 • Now add the provider attribute mappings with the following settings.
-The subject mapping is required, the rest are optional.
+One of these two attribute mappings is required (the rest are optional):

 attribute_mapping = {